mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - A test runner supporting version 1.5.1 could execute test files with versions 1.0 and 1.5 but *not* 1.6 and 2.0.
-- A test runner supporting version 2.1 it could execute test files with versions 2.0 and 2.1 but *not* 1.0 and 1.5.
+- A test runner supporting version 2.1 could execute test files with versions 2.0 and 2.1 but *not* 1.0 and 1.5.
 - A test runner supporting *both* versions 1.5.1 and 2.0 could execute test files with versions 1.4, 1.5, and 2.0, but *not* 1.6, 2.1, or 3.0.